engin100/980/labs/lab-1.md

 ## Introduction

 Welcome to ENGR100-950!
-Over the course of the next semester, you will be designing and building your own circuit board, complete with measurement instruments to gather information on all sorts of atmospheric data.
-To get to that point, we will spend the first couple labs learning about various components and eventually how to combine them into a cohesive system.
+Over the course of the next semester, you will be designing and building your own circuit board, complete with measurement instruments to gather information on acceleration and pressure (altitude!) data.
+To get to that point, we will spend the first several labs learning about various components and eventually how to combine them into a cohesive system.

 In lecture, you've had a crash course on the ins and outs of micro-controllers.
 Now, you'll be working with your own **Arduino Nano** micro-controller so you can begin to learn how to use it.
 The Nano will be the brain of your payload; it is very well-suited to these sorts of applications, as you will see.